Discover more from Below the Line

 Understanding Substack’s business model can help us guess at where the company may be headed.
 On one side of the platform, writers want to be connected with more readers who’d enjoy their work and they want more subscribers.
 On the other side, readers are looking for interesting, relevant content.

 Because writers want a larger audience and readers want more good content, building discovery tools like a recommendation engine is likely on Substack’s product roadmap.
 The aim here is to help readers to find interesting content, similar to how Amazon recommends books or Spotify recommends music.
 Of course, discovery is difficult and this may become one a critical determinant of the company’s long-term growth.

 Another likely item on the roadmap is bundling.
 According to CEO and Co-Founder of Coda Shishir Mehrotra, the value of a bundle is in monetizing casual fans:

-Returning to the 1,000 True Fans framework, the super fans above are analogous to Kevin Kelly’s true fans.
+Returning to the 1,000 True Fans framework, the super fans above are Kevin Kelly’s true fans.
 They’re going to pay for whatever you create.
 If done well, bundling would help Substack and writers generate more revenue getting some casual fans to purchase bundles.
-While the company currently doesn’t support bundles, that hasn’t stopped writers from hacking together workarounds.
+While the company currently doesn’t support bundles, that hasn’t stopped writers from creating their own, like the Every bundle.

 Further afield, podcasting is another opportunity.
 Substack already allows creators to host and distribute free podcasts.
 Typically podcasts are monetized through ads, typically from ZipRecruiter.
 Adding a paid subscription option would create a new revenue stream.
-However, companies like Luminary that have tried building subscription podcast services haven’t found much success so far, but like platforms like Apply and Spotify are leaning into the subscription podcast opportunity.
+Companies like Luminary that have tried building subscription podcast services haven’t found much success so far, but like platforms like Apply and Spotify are leaning into the subscription podcast opportunity.